sebastiendavid/sf2/README.md

 # Join the team

-Our developers are the best at Street Fighter, here our high score page:
+Our developers are the best at Street Fighter, here is our high score page:

 https://alkemics.github.io/sf2/